LostLuma/Mousey/README.rst

 The bot uses custom events in addition to the ones provided by Discord, you can identify these by the ``mouse_`` prefix and find where they are defined by searching the project for the name.

-If you'd like to contribute changes please test them locally first, you can do so by creating an ``.env`` file with your configuration and then run ``docker-compose up`` in the project directory to run the bot.
-Thank you!
+If you'd like to contribute changes please test them locally first, you can do so pretty easily using Docker:

+- Create an ``.env`` file with your configuration
+- To run the API run ``docker-compose -f docker-compose-api.yaml -f docker-compose-dev up``
+- Running the bot also required the API, so you instead run ``docker-compose -f docker-compose-api.yaml -f docker-compose-bot.yaml -f docker-compose-dev.yaml up``